-At this point Go Hands has lost all credibility as a new animation studio.
+Despite being a very new studio, Go Hands already lost all credibility.
 They have amazing production values to offer a level of eye candy very few are capable of, and they are always wasting it on subpar titles that offer nothing besides cool premises and lots of fan service (Seitokai Yakuindomo, Mardock Scramble, K Project), of which Coppelion is not an exception.